RiseGaming/Takistan-Life-Rules/README.md

 8. No cross-faction transfers of money/gear/vehicles.
 9. Use buildable items only for valid RP—no trolling.
    - Staff reserve the right to determine misuse of buildable items.
-10. Do not use slingloaded objects as weapons and it is also fail RP for players to be inside of a slingloaded vehicle.
+10. Do not use slingloaded objects as weapons.
+Players are also not allowed to be inside of a vehicle that is slingloaded.

 ---